fieldtrip/website/tutorial/headmodel_eeg_bem.md

 ### Construct meshes for the boundaries

 In this step, triangulated surface meshes are created at the borders between the different tissue types using **[ft_prepare_mesh](/reference/ft_prepare_mesh)**.
 The output consists of surfaces represented by points or vertices that are connected in triangles.
 The tissues from which the surfaces are created have to be specified and also the number of vertices for each tissue.
-Since the potential changes the most rapidly on the outside of the brain (or inside of the skull), we want that surface to be the most detailled.
+Since the potential changes the most rapidly on the outside of the brain (or inside of the skull), we want that surface to be the most detailed.
 The potential does not change rapidly over the scalp, so that can remain relatively coarse.
 It is common to use the ratio 3/2/1 for the scalp/skull/brain.

     cfg = [];
     cfg.tissue      = {'brain', 'skull', 'scalp'};